Young Lords: Street gang

 The Young Lords were first established as an informal youth social group at Arnold Junior High School on the border of the Near North Side and Lincoln Park community areas of Chicago in 1959.
 However, due to the persistent violence inflicted on Puerto Ricans by local white gangs, the Young Lords quickly developed into a street gang.
 The group was led by Orlando Dávila, and founding members included Benny Perez, David Rivera, Fermin Perez, Joe Vincente, Sal del Rivero, and José "Cha Cha" Jiménez.
 The gang, whose colors were purple and black, participated in a variety of criminal activities, including motor vehicle theft and street fighting.
-Jiménez, who became the gang's leader in the early 1960s, experienced a recurring pattern of incarceration stemming from multiple offenses during his teenage years, ranging from theft to assault.
+Jiménez, who became the gang's leader in the early 1960s, was repeatedly incarcerated during his teenage years for offenses ranging from theft to assault.

 Transition to activist organization

 There were several high-profile cases of police brutality against Puerto Ricans in Chicago in the 1960s.
 In 1965, police broke into the home of two Puerto Rican Chicago residents, Celestino A. González and Silvano Burgos, leading to their arrest.
 The men were subjected to severe beatings, with González losing consciousness.
 Later, in 1966, during celebrations for Puerto Rican Week, a police officer shot a man named Arcelis Cruz.
 The shooting led to unrest in the assembled crowd, followed by the deployment of a canine unit, leading to the injury of another man.
 This escalation triggered the Division Street riots, which resulted in further injures and significant property damage.
-At a hearing regarding the riots, Puerto Ricans identified police brutality as a significant concern for the community.
+At a hearing about the riots, Puerto Ricans identified police brutality as a significant concern for the community.
 In the aftermath, activists and advocacy organizations, including the newly formed Latin American Defense Organization (LADO), called for structural change, advocating for unity between Latin Americans of various nationalities as well as Black Americans.

 In 1968, while in prison on drug charges, Jiménez was introduced to books by civil rights activist Martin Luther King Jr. and Nation of Islam spokesman Malcolm X. He also learned about the Chicago chapter of the Black Panther Party from the radio station WBON, which was played frequently in the prison.
 After being released in mid-1968, Jiménez formed a close friendship with Fred Hampton, the leader of the Chicago Black Panthers.
 He also found employment with the Urban Training Center, an organization founded by the Presbyterian Church, where he was invited by minister Victor Nazario to attend a conference for Latino activists.
 Several members of the Young Lords attended the conference.
 Jiménez became more politically active, forming a short-lived organization called the Puerto Rican Progressive Movement and becoming vice president of an educational reform organization.
 In 1968, the Young Lords incorporated "the Lordettes", previously a women's auxiliary group, into their primary organization.